-Name(s) shown on Form 1040

-Your social security number
+Name(s) shown on Form 1040 Your social security number

-Before you begin: See the Distance Test and Time Test in the instructions to find out if you can deduct your moving expenses.
-If you are a member of the armed forces, see the instructions to find out how to complete this form.
-Enter the amount you paid for transportation and storage of household goods and personal 1 Enter the amount you paid for travel and lodging expenses in moving from your old home to 2 your new home.
-Do not include the cost of meals (see instructions) 3 Add lines 1 and 2 Enter the total amount your employer paid you for the expenses listed on lines 1 and 2 that is not included in the wages box (box 1) of your W-2 form.
-This amount should be identified with 4 code P in box 12 of your W-2 form . . . . . .
-Is line 3 more than line 4?
-No. You cannot deduct your moving expenses.
-If line 3 is less than line 4, subtract line 3 from line 4 and include the result on the "Wages, salaries, tips, etc." line of Form 1040. ☐ Yes.
+Bet fore you begin: √ See the Distance of the Vision of the ce Test and Time Test in the instructions t to find out if you ı can dedu ict your mo ving \checkmark If you are a mer mber of the armed forces, see the instruction ns to find out ho w to compl ete this forn n 1 sportation and storage of household goods 1 2 Enter the amount you paid for travel and lodging in moving from your old home to your new home (see instructions).
+Do not include the cost of meals 3 Add lines 1 and 2 4 Enter the total amount your employer paid you for the expenses listed on lines 1 and 2 that is not included in the wages box (box 1) of your Form W-2.
+This amount should be identified with code P in box 12 of your Form W-2 5 Is line 3 more tha n line 4? □ No .
+You canr from line • • n.
 Subtract line 4 from line 3.
-Enter the result here and on the "Moving expenses" line of Form 1040.
-This is your moving expense deduction 5
+Enter the result 1 5 General Instructions If you qualify to deduct expenses for more than one move, use a separate Form Distance Tes A Change To Note 3903 for each move.
+For more details, see Pub.
+521 , Moving Your new principal workplace must be at least 50 miles farther from your old home than your old workplace was.
+For example, For 2003, the standard mileage rate for using your vehicle to move to a new home is 12 cents a mile. nileage rate for ve to a new home Who May Deduct Moving if your old workplace was 3 miles fron your old home, your new workplace me at least 53 miles from that home.
+It 3 miles from orkplace mu ıst